Storyflow Logo

 Airtable logo

-Best for: Podcast teams who want relational database tracking.
+Best for: Podcast teams who want relational database tracking across episodes, guests, and sponsors.
 Not for: narrative or visual podcasts that need a canvas.

 Pricing: Free with limits.
 Team from $10/user/month.

-Pros: Mature relational database, multiple views (table, kanban, calendar), strong integrations.
+Pros: Mature relational database, multiple views (grid, kanban, calendar), strong integrations.

 Cons: Per-user pricing scales fast, real-time collaboration is lighter than dedicated tools, no AI for podcast-specific work.